helidon-io/helidon/docs/mp/metrics/metrics.md

 #### Configuring Publishers

 > [!NOTE]
-> The configuration of metrics publishers as described below is a [preview feature](/apidocs/io.helidon.common.features.api/io/helidon/common/features/api/Preview.html) which Helidon intends to keep, but its external interface or behavior might evolve between dot releases.
+> The configuration of metrics publishers as described below is a [preview feature][preview-feature] which Helidon intends to keep, but its external interface or behavior might evolve between dot releases.

 You can configure publishers in the `publishers` configuration section under the top level `metrics` node or under `server.features.observe.observers.metrics`.
 If you do not set up publishers explicitly, Helidon uses an inferred Prometheus publisher for backward compatibility.
-See [this later section](#understanding-the-inferred-prometheus-publisher) for details.
+See [this later section][this-later-section] for details.

 Publishers in Helidon’s Micrometer-based metrics implementation use Micrometer `MeterRegistry` implementations.
 For each enabled publisher, Helidon adds the corresponding meter registry to Micrometer’s global registry.
 This has these important effects: